ayotomiwasalau/open-post-software/README.md

 Tool like Helms, Github actions, ArgoCD and Docker were used.

 Refer to the `argocd` folder for the argo deployment yaml, ``helm`` for the charts and manifests and ``kubenetes`` for the components defintitions. ``techtrends`` contains the Docker file and the flask application that was deployed.

+#TODO
+once pods are running
+deploy app using manifest on vagrant deploy app using using helm and argo cd on vagrant deploy monitoring tools

+set up infra terraform for aws using ec2 and co setup app deployment to ec2 setup monitoring deployment to ec2

+setup ci for infra
+setup ci for application
+setup ci for monitoring